1: Introduction

 -

-attribute in HTML is referred asclassName
+classattribute in HTML is referred asclassNameproperty in DOM. -

 React/JSX uses DOM properties instead of HTML attriibutes.